Freeman A. Hrabowski, III

 I challenge you to work hard, to be passionate about your education, and to envision and dream about your future.
 I also challenge you to be actively engaged in the campus community.
 Be a part of each other’s success – as partners in study sessions, labs, artistic performances, and civic engagement; as teammates on the court or athletic field; as members of campus clubs and student organizations; and simply as friends.
 Some friendships you make here will last your lifetime.

 Be a part of campus governance through the Student Government Association; keep the campus informed through The Retriever Weekly; elevate student research and creative achievement by contributing to the UMBC Review and Bartleby.
 We want you to connect with faculty and staff – they are national and international experts in their fields, and they care about you.
 Get to know their stories because they, too, will inspire you.
 A number of our students start companies during their time at UMBC, and I encourage you to participate in our annual Idea Competition.
-Also, take time to attend and enjoy a wide range of events – from Theatre and Dance Department productions to performances by the UMBC Symphony Orchestra to Humanities and Social Sciences Forum lectures.
-Be sure to explore our new Performing Arts & Humanities Building, the second half of which is opened this semester.
-Attend athletic events, from basketball to lacrosse and soccer; you’ll see that we take pride in having increasingly exciting athletic activities.
-I want to congratulate both the Women’s and Men’s Soccer teams and the Men’s Cross Country team for winning America East conference championships this past year.
-Building on that success, the Women’s Soccer team won their first two games of this season – including a win against Loyola yesterday, led by freshman forward Lisa Nanov.
-I encourage you to attend their next home game on September 5, and to cheer on the Men’s team in their season opener at home this Friday against Long Island University.
+Also, take time to attend and enjoy a wide range of events – from Theatre and Dance Department productions to performances by the UMBC Symphony Orchestra to Humanities and Social Sciences Forum lectures and athletic events.
+You’ll see that we take pride in having increasingly exciting athletic activities.
+I want to congratulate the men’s soccer team on their historic run this past year to the Final Four of the NCAA College Cup.
+In fact, UMBC made it to three Final Fours last year – in men’s soccer, in game design, and in chess.

 UMBC is now your home – and you have more freedom than ever to make choices that will affect you and others around you.
 It’s important to balance this new freedom with a heightened sense of responsibility.
 That starts with seeking out accurate information about campus life.
 For example, you shouldn’t assume that all students drink.
 In fact, a majority of first-year students tell us that they do not consume any alcohol during a typical two-week period, and large numbers of our upper-classmen say the same.
 Nationally, 40 percent of students report that they engage in binge drinking – while UMBC students report binge drinking at half that rate.